Hyperling/Termux/README.md

 ./setup.sh
 ```

-Or use the `test-termux` command if the project is already loaded..
+Or use the `test-termux` command if the project is already loaded.